widgetti/reacton/README.md

 Using a declerative way, in a React (JS) style, makes your codebase smaller, less error prone, and easier to reason about.
 We don't see a good reason *not* to use it.

-Also, React has proven itself, and by adopting a proven technology we can stand on the shoulders of smart people, make use of a lot of existing resources, and do not have to reinvent the wheel.
+Also, React has proven itself, and by adopting a proven technology we can stand on the shoulders of giants, make use of a lot of existing resources, and do not have to reinvent the wheel.

 ## What does react-ipywidgets do for me?